maplesond/spectre/doc/source/viewer.rst

 Tools
 -----

-The Spectre graphical interface can also launch other tools in the package.
+The SPECTRE graphical interface can also launch other tools in the package.
 These are launched via the Tools menu and will create a separate window where the user can specify input and output files as well as parameters to be passed to the algorithms.
 Details regarding the graphical interface for each tool are described along with the associated documentation.